 Federal Child Custody Issues

-Child custody cases in California are often complex, but sometimes these cases cross state lines.
+Child custody and family law cases in California are often complex, but sometimes these child custody cases cross state lines.
 When this happens, the custody agreements must also consider federal law.
 The Uniform Child Custody Jurisdiction and Enforcement Act is set up to encourage legal cooperation between states.
 California state law is compliant with these federal laws.

 Are There Situations in Which a Parent May Be Denied Custody?

 The state of California recognizes that it is usually best when both parents remain a part of their child’s life, regardless of the relationship that exists between the parents.
 Disagreements between the parents are usually not reason enough for either parent to be denied visitation rights.
 However, there may be certain situations in which custody and visitation are not recommended for one of the parents.
 This could be because:

 - There are allegations or proof of child abuse that has occurred